cconard96/siemsensors/README.md

 # SIEM Sensors Plugin for GLPI
+## Archived to be used as a reference only.
+The SIEM plugin/module has changed to handle sensors in a completely different manner.
 Example plugin for GLPI's new SIEM module.
 Do not use in production.
 Provides a few basic sensors for monitoring services such as ping and SNMP.